Heroes of Might & Magic: Olden Era: Complete Resources Guide

 • If your faction benefits from matching terrain movement, route your collector through that terrain whenever possible.

-Common resource mistakes that cost entire weeks
+Common mistakes that cost entire weeks

 • Using the marketplace as a habit instead of a tool: bad trade timing drains gold that should become units.

-• Splitting army strength too early: two weak heroes often fail to capture resource nodes that one strong hero could clear cleanly.
+• Splitting army strength too early: two weak heroes often fail to capture nodes that one strong hero could clear cleanly.

 F